penngineering/mle-interview-challenge/README.md

 * User: `postgres`
 * Password: `postgres`

-The database comprises three tables:
+The database is comprised of three tables:

 ### `events` (`SELECT * FROM events`) - Sportsball Event Data